Lessons - Lost Trail Ski Area

 • Look for functional hoods, cuffs, pockets and zippers – details that truly make garments comfortable.

-• The program is seven weeks long.
-If you are unable to make there are no make-up days.
+• The program is six weeks long.
+We are unfortunately unable to offer make-up days.

 • Groups are sorted on the first day of the program.
 You will be paired with skier/boarders of similar ability and goals.